ehrpg/lastdescent/docs/overview.md

 can damage space craft.

 After a rise in space piracy, the ban on weapons on civilian weapons has been loosened.
-As of 2064 captain of a vessel can now obtain a right to arm his vessel from the IPA, as long as substantial risk of pirate attacks is present.
+As of 2064 a captain of a vessel can now obtain a right to arm his vessel from the IPA, as long as substantial risk of pirate attacks is present.

 The Ceres Amendment of 2070 banned the personal carry of fire arms on space